 Petrol fuel containing biofuel blend is reported as Oil as per question guidance.
-All fuel purchased by CT is assumed to be Petrol Fuel with Biofuel blend (2.16 kgCO2e / Liter consumed, 0.23 kgCO2e/ kWh (HHV))
+All fuel purchased by CT is assumed to be Petrol Fuel with Biofuel blend (0.23 kgCO2e/ kWh (HHV))

 Gas

 This field was selected in error, there is no consumption of this fuel type.
 We were unable to deselect the HHV/LHV field thus a 0 was entered for the quantity.